LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 title: Generic guidance for enrichment projects
 ---

+Are you interested in 'doing something' with digital artefacts from (cultural) heritage institutions?
+Do you want to collect, describe, annotate or present them in a certain way, as part of your research or for any other purpose?
+Then this guide may be for you.

+This guide aims to help researchers *plan* and *execute* projects that include any or all of the above activities.
+It is (being) written by the Centre for Digital Scholarship, who help researchers at Leiden University use digital data, manage research data and publish in Open Access.
+We consider enriching objects to be both *working with digital data* and *creating and managing research data*.

+The guide covers:

+- definitions of (digital) objects and enriching objects
+- goals of enriching objects
+- sources of objects to enrich
+- what kinds of enrichments exist
+- where to store your enrichments and how to share them

 This document can be used as a reference for (research) projects in which (digital) objects are collected, described, annotated and presented.
 If you intend to perform these activities, you are reusing and creating data.
 Especially when you data you want to use come from cultural heritage collections, we say you are *enriching* the objects.